pato/bubbledone/README.md

-BubbleDone -- a Neural Task Manager
+BubbleDone: A Neural Task Manager
 ===

 BubbleDone is a task manager that models the flow of thoughts more efficiently